runrig-coop/open-design-workshops/README.md

 [https://meet.mayfirst.org/runrig-open-design-workshop]

 We would like to encourage multilingual events in the future, for which May First provides a special [Simultaneous Translation] service, so [let us know] if you would like us to find a translator for any languages other than English and we'll try our hardest to arrange that!

+Each workshop session will also be live-streamed and posted afterwards to the [Runrig YouTube Channel] so people can watch later if they miss it or want to catch up.

 ## Status Updates
 ### 2023